 Pacific Bearded Brotula, Brotula clarkae

-The Pacific Bearded Brotula, Brotula clarkae, whose common Spanish name is Lengua Rosada and local name is “Lengua Grouper,” (groupers command higher wholesale prices than eel’s!) is a member of the Cusk Eel or Ophidiidae Family, known collectively as “Brótulas and Congriperlass” in Mexico.
+The Pacific Bearded Brotula, Brotula clarkae, whose common Spanish name is lengua rosada and local name is “Lengua Grouper,” (groupers command higher wholesale prices than eel’s!), is a species in the family Ophidiidae, the Cusk Eels, known as brotula and congriperlass in Mexico.
+Globally, there are only five species in the genus Brotula, of which three are found in Mexican waters, one in the Atlantic and two in the Pacific.

 The Pacific Bearded Brotula has an elongated relatively deep compressed body that tapers toward the rear.
 The adults are a uniform reddish brown that becomes slighly lighter ventrally and slightly darker toward the caudal fin; juveniles have a dark stripe on the head behind the eye and numerous large dark brown spots on the body.
 The head has large eyes, a nostril that is halfway between the top lip and the rear nostril, large mouths and large gill openings.
 There are three short barbels on each side of the snout and three barbels on each side of the lower jaw.
 The anal and dorsal fin bases are long and continuous with the caudal fin with the dorsal fin being longer and originating before the anal fin.
 They have 27 or 28 pectoral rays.
 Each pelvic fin is a two-rayed filament that is found under the throat.
 The body is covered with small smooth scales.